momomo/momomo.com.platform.Nanotime/README.md

 Normally, you can get the time from your system using `System.currentTimeMillis(`) with millisecond precision but when invoked twice right after each other, calls to `System.currentTimeMillis()` will usually return the same value.

-We provide nanosecond precision for a method similar to `System.currentTimeMillis()` by essentially calibrating `System.nanoTime()` which records nanos elapsed since JVM started with `System.currentTimeMillis()`.
+This provides you with nanosecond precision for a method similar to `System.currentTimeMillis()` by essentially calibrating `System.nanoTime()` which records nanos elapsed since JVM started with `System.currentTimeMillis()`.

 When calibrating the two, our code will:
    1. Ask `System.currentTimeMillis()` right after asking `System.nanoTime()`, in a one liner.